Exus Blog Article

 CRMs are not the answer to better debt recovery.
 Here's why…

 It may be ten years since the global financial crisis shook the world, but banks and consumers are still grappling with the repercussions.

 With multiplying non-performing loans, limited credit availability, and customer debt rising rapidly, debt collections and credit risk management have become a major focus for many financial institutions.

-Although awareness is high, the CRM solution currently used by many banks are unable to aid and manage the debt recovery process.
+Although awareness is high, the CRM solution currently used by many banks is unable to aid and manage the debt recovery process.

 Since the financial crisis, practices for planning and predicting debt recovery have changed significantly.
 Thanks to new regulations, banks are now required to constantly check their rearview mirrors while looking ahead for signs of upcoming problems.
 Loans and mortgages can no longer be given with alacrity and instead require a comprehensive credit risk assessment.

 Using analytics, businesses are able to examine historical data to better understand and predict trends for late repayments.
-This insight helps them allocate resources, set realistic targets and ultimately maximise collections.
+This insight helps them allocate resources, set realistic targets, and ultimately maximize collections.

 Can CRM software help banks predict and plan effectively?

 When it comes to capacity planning, they offer only basic functionality.
 They can’t capture all the crucial data in the debt collection process, they usually rely on their operational database to provide static reports as opposed to real-time reporting information and they can’t effectively predict workloads.
 Put all this together and you have an insufficient debt-recovery activity or wasted resources.